<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

-In 2002, massive developments in regulation among the financial industry were developed to set a standard for financial practices and corporate governance.
-This legislation was developed by Senator Paul Sarbanes and representative Michael Oxley and was respectively named Sarbanes Oxley after the two creators and shortened to SOX.
-This compliance regulation seeks to protect business stakeholders by improving the accuracy of corporate disclosures as well as prevent fraud.
-As a regulation based in cybersecurity, SOX shares many common traits with the NIST Cybersecurity Framework and using NIST controls can satisfy the compliance requirements in SOX.
+In 2002, massive developments in regulation in the financial industry were developed to set a standard for financial practices and corporate governance.
+This legislation was developed by Senator Paul Sarbanes and Representative Michael Oxley and was respectively named Sarbanes Oxley after the two creators and shortened to SOX.
+This compliance regulation seeks to protect business stakeholders by improving the accuracy of corporate disclosures as well as preventing fraud.
+As a regulation based on cybersecurity, SOX shares many common traits with the NIST Cybersecurity Framework, and using NIST controls can satisfy the compliance requirements in SOX.

-SOX is applicable to all public companies in the United States, including subsidiaries and foreign companies that are publicly traded in the United States.
+SOX applies to all public companies in the United States, including subsidiaries and foreign companies publicly traded in the United States.
 SOX is very specific to the scope and functions of an organization and focuses on internal controls.
 As it relates to cyber, using the NIST CSF can meet SOX cybersecurity compliance by keeping track of certain key attributes.

 Risk Assessment